-Distilled from corn, with the same botanical base as Watershed Distillery’s Four Peel Gin (Four citrus peels, get it?), also featuring performances from juniper, cassia, Jamaica pepper (better known as Allspice) and coriander.
+Distilled from corn, Watershed Bourbon Barrel Gin has the same botanical base as Watershed Distillery’s Four Peel Gin (Four citrus peels, get it?), also featuring performances from juniper, cassia, allspice and coriander.
 It’s then rested in bourbon barrels.
 The spirit looks like it enjoyed some quality time with the barrel, sporting a golden, maple wood hue.
 For this review, we’re tasting Batch 14.

-Wood and citrus most prominently on the nose, Meyer Lemon, bitter orange notes, fresh cut wood, and an intriguing cherry undernote whose low notes have peppery and vivid cinnamon stick.
+Wood and citrus most prominently on the nose of Watershed Bourbon Barrel Gin.
+Meyer Lemon, bitter orange notes, fresh cut wood, and an intriguing cherry undernote whose low notes have peppery and vivid cinnamon stick.
 There’s a perceptible warmth to the nose as well.

 The palate is bold, with plenty of loud flavors, many of which comes through on the nose as well.
 Citrus is especially prominent at first and through the mid-palate.
 Cinnamon comes on twice, once early, and then again, even more loudly towards the finish melding with peppercorn, allspice and clove-like notes.
 Juniper comes through as well towards the later part of the palate. lending a clean piney/herbaceous astringency that cleans up nicely.
 Fresh laid wooden boards with a dry, wood shaving note on the finish where you can pick out a bit more cinnamon, or naval orange zest as well.
 There’s a good deal of warmth on the finish as well, tasting quite potent; certainly an aged gin to warm the stomach and throat.